Helium Rudy Francisco Pdf Free Download

 I mean, Francisco's got a good shot at winning next year's middle school poetry slam, so there's that.

 1.5 - I really wanted to write an articulate savaging of this inexplicably popular collection, but there is just too much material to work with.
-Instead, I'll leave you with this highlight:
+Instead, I'll leave you with this highlight: She has violin strings for legs,

 a graveyard of awkward treble clefs buried in her knees